 One other variance between the two prep companies is with respect to problem explanations.
 While Wiley wins on practice question quantity, we actually prefer Roger CPA’s text explanations that accompany each problem.
 Whereas Wiley’s explanations are a little thin, the Roger CPA solutions go into great detail.

 The clear highlight of the Wiley CPAexcel course is their practice work.
 Offering 12,000+ multiple-choice problems and 500+ simulations, Roger (and other courses) just can’t compete.
 But as mentioned above, it is not just the quantity that impressed our team.
-The question quality is also fantastic.
-It is evident that Wiley’s CPA experts have spent thousands of hours crafting problems that resemble real CPA exam questions as closely as they could get them.
+The question quality is also really good.
+It is evident that Wiley’s CPA experts have spent crazy amounts of time crafting problems that resemble real CPA exam questions as closely as they could get them.
 Honestly, it is very difficult to distinguish between the two when seen side-by-side.

 This goes for the simulations as well.
 Wiley does an excellent job matching the types and characteristics of task-based simulations that you’ll see on test day.
 As referenced though, the only line item that doesn’t get full marks is Wiley’s text explanations.
 They aren’t bad by any means, but just lack the detail that Roger’s explanations carry.

 Given the differing strengths and weaknesses of Wiley CPAexcel and Roger CPA Review, you probably have a pretty good feel for which course will better suit your needs at this point.
 But if you need a little bit more info to help make that call, here is our final verdict on a point-by-point basis:

 Curriculum and Study Material – Edge: Roger.
 This was a very, very close call for our team, but Roger’s coursework gets the edge.
 While we love the quality and quantity of Wiley’s practice work, given the importance of video-based instruction to the overall course, we give Roger the nod.
 Their video-based lessons are just too good to overlook.